 - “Fiscal policy preferences, trade-offs, and support for social investment” (with Marius Busemeyer).
 Journal of Public Policy, 2022.

-- “Are citizens austerians?
-Evidence from survey experiments on budgetary trade-offs and priorities” (with Reto Bürgisser, revise and resubmit)
+- “Do citizens care about government debt?
+Evidence from survey experiments on budgetary priorities” (with Reto Bürgisser).
+European Journal of Political Research, 2022.

-- “Public opinion on welfare state recalibration in times of austerity: Evidence from survey experiments” (with Reto Bürgisser, under review)
+- “Public opinion on welfare state recalibration in times of austerity: Evidence from survey experiments” (with Reto Bürgisser).
+Political Science Research and Methods, 2022.